 Watch out for false denominations.
-Many denominations or churches have compromised on key issues, such as allowing female pastors, openly homosexual members, and other sinful or heretical positions.
+Many denominations or churches have compromised on key doctrinal issues.
 Try to stick with a denomination known for their conservative stance, such as Baptist or Southern Baptist.
 Also, you’ll want to view the ministries statement of beliefs to make sure they believe in an eternal/literal hell, the trinity, salvation is by faith and not works, etc.

 Also, I recommend you also listen to Godly men like Adrian Rogers, David Jeremiah, and others who preach and teach the truth.
 You can always use their sermons as a measuring stick of how others are teaching.
 If you ever notice your pastor teaches different things, or doesn’t preach on sin, judgment, etc.–then you may have cause for concern.
 And of course, the Bible is the ultimate authority on everything.

 Always place God first, and rely on the Bible as the word.
 Sometimes churches like to add their own twist/doctrines/etc. Always hold the law of God in your heart, keep faith in God first in your life.
 If you ever find that your church begins teaching heretical positions (denying the trinity, allowing blatant sin, etc.), then its time to find a new church ASAP.

 God calls us to not neglect the gathering of ourselves together weekly.
 You should place great emphasis and joy on attending your weekly service.
 While church attendance is an important part of our Christian walk, it shouldn’t interfere with our other duties God has called us to do.